The Food Photography Fundamentals

 ARRANGEMENTS

-There are several different ways to arrange your food in the frame.
-A good starting point is to make sure you use the grid on your camera.
+The arrangement is how you place your food within the frame.
+A good starting point is to use the grid on your camera.
 The grid is composed of two vertical lines and two horizontal lines creating nine squares.
 Where the lines intersect is where you could consider placing the subject.
-This is known as the Rule of Thirds and can be a great guide to get you experimenting with different arrangements and placements of the food.
+This is known as the Rule of Thirds and can be a great guide to get you started.

 COLORS

-Experimenting with colors can be a lot of fun to help bring more visual interest to your compositions.
-There are several color theories out there, so it may seem a little confusing to know where to start when it comes to color combinations.
+Experimenting with colors can be a lot of fun and will help bring more visual interest to your compositions.
+There are several color theories out there, so it might be tricky to know where to start when it comes to color combinations.
 Three popular color theories are:

 • COMPLIMENTARY